 These cases, also known as public law cases, generally involve a number of different court hearings.
 At the final hearing, the judge or the magistrates will make an order which will decide who should look after the child from that point onwards.

-You can find out about average court times for care proceedings cases in your local area between October and December 2012.
-The statistics show the average time taken between a local authority lodging their case with the court and an order being made about the child's future, in county courts and local justice areas.
+You can find out about average court times for care proceedings cases in your local area between April and June 2015.
+The statistics show the average time taken between a local authority lodging their case with the court and an order being made about the child's future in the family court.
 A number of factors can influence case length, find out why by visiting our 'Mythbuster' page.

 LJAs or 'local justice areas' - groups of one or more magistrates' courts which are administered together.